 With that said, if you are running Windows 10, be sure to update on a regular basis.
-There are several releases that have expired, and some on the horizon.
-Windows 10 20H2 ends on May 10, 2022; Windows 10 21H1 ends on December 13, 2022, and Windows 10 21H2 ends on June 13, 2023.
-If you have any other version, you should update immediately.
+There are several releases that have expired, including Windows 10 20H2 which ended on May 10, 2022.
+Windows 10 21H1 ends on December 13, 2022 and Windows 10 21H2 ends on June 13, 2023.
+If you have 20H2 or earlier, you should update immediately.

 Also worth noting, Windows 8.1 is the only other version that is currently being supported, at least until January 10, 2023, with security and other updates.
 Windows XP and Windows 7 holdouts should consider upgrading as soon as possible.

 Click HERE to find out what version you have.